Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 Because SFI is designed to cover the failure of a supplier, it generally doesn't cover:

-• Operational disruptions such as technical failures or industrial action
+• Operational disruptions, such as technical failures or industrial action

 • Fraud or wilful misconduct